fec3-mars/fec-shopping/README.md

 **Installation:**

-Our appliation uses Express, React, Axios, Webpack, and Babel.
+Our appliation uses Express, React, Axios, Webpack, Jest, and Babel.
 The developer would need to run:
 1. yarn install
 2. create config.js
 3. Create token on Github, and put the token into .env